FocusOnFoundationsNonprofit/floodlamp-archive-wip/regulatory/fl-fda-submissions/2021-05-18_Instructions for Use - FloodLAMP QuickColor COVID-19 Test v1.1.md

 ||

 ### Evaluation of Impact of Viral Mutations
 The As1e, E1 and N2 primer regions of all SARS-CoV-2 genomes present in GISAID as of 2/26/2021 were evaluated to assess the potential impact of genomic variants on LAMP primer binding.
 This analysis was performed with the Primer Monitoring Tool from New England Biolabs ([primer-monitor.neb.com](http://primer-monitor.neb.com)), which continually monitors registered primer sets for overlapping variants in sequences from GISAID.
-Results are summarized by region and locus below in Table 12, including the 30 countries with most sequences in GISAID.
+Results are summarized by region and locus below in Table 11, including the 30 countries with most sequences in GISAID.
 Sequences were aligned to the SARS-CoV-2 reference sequence (NC\_045512.2) using minimap2 (minimap2 \-t 16 \-x asm5 \-a).
 Variant sites (excluding Ns) were identified using samtools mpileup and summarized by region and genome position.
 Genomic positions having \>= 40 global variant observations are shown (column labels).
 When present, box labels indicate the fraction of variants observed at a given locus.

 The aggregate of current published mutations is not expected to reduce performance of the FloodLAMP QuickColor(TM) COVID-19 Test by more than 5% from that established by the performance evaluation in this EUA submission.
 Further, the use of 3 primer sets targeting different regions in the SARS-CoV-2 genome should make the test robust to new genetic variants.

-#### Table 12: Variant Analysis of LAMP Primers
+#### Table 11: Variant Analysis of LAMP Primers
 ![][image6]
 ![][image7]

-## Analytical Specificity: Cross-Reactivity (*in silico*) {#analytical-specificity:-cross-reactivity-(in-silico)}
+### Analytical Specificity: Cross-Reactivity (*in silico*)
 *In silico* cross-reactivity analysis was performed by aligning the primer sequences of the FloodLAMP QuickColor(TM) COVID-19 Test against sequences of other coronaviruses and common respiratory flora using the BLASTn alignment tool from NCBI.
-Results of this analysis are presented in Tables 13A, 13B, and 13C.
+Results of this analysis are presented in Tables 12A, 12B, and 12C.

 The % identity range (\# identical bases/ \# primer bases) is shown for each primer and organism.
 Darker font indicates % identity greater than 80%.
 Organisms with \>= 50% identity primer hits are shown.
 This analysis is not intended to predict amplification.
 Near perfect homology across B3, F3, FIP and BIP is necessary to support successful amplification.
 With the exception of SARS-CoV, simultaneous homologies do not occur between any of the primers and microorganisms screened.
 With respect to clinical relevance of the *in silico* cross-reactivity analysis, there are no known circulating strains of SARS-CoV circulating in humans, thus the overall probability for the test to produce a cross-reactive signal is negligible.

-#### Table 13A: *In Silico* Cross-Reactivity Analysis for AS1e Primers
+#### Table 12A: *In Silico* Cross-Reactivity Analysis for AS1e Primers
 ![][image8]

-#### Table 13B: In Silico Cross-Reactivity Analysis for N2 Primers
+#### Table 12B: In Silico Cross-Reactivity Analysis for N2 Primers
 ![][image9]

-#### Table 13C: *In Silico* Cross-Reactivity Analysis for E1 Primers
+#### Table 12C: *In Silico* Cross-Reactivity Analysis for E1 Primers
 ![][image10]

 ### Analytical Specificity: Cross-Reactivity (*wet testing*)
 Wet testing was performed to demonstrate that the FloodLAMP QuickColor(TM) COVID-19 Test does not react with related pathogens, high prevalence disease agents and normal or pathogenic flora that are reasonably likely to be encountered in a clinical specimen.
-SARS-CoV, RSV, Flu, Human Metapneumovirus. and Streptococcus Salivarius were tested for potential cross-reactivity, as shown in Table 14.
+SARS-CoV, RSV, Flu, Human Metapneumovirus. and Streptococcus Salivarius were tested for potential cross-reactivity, as shown in Table 13.
 Gamma-irradiated SARS-CoV-2 virus cell lysate (BEI NR-52287) was spiked onto dried AN swab specimens to produce contrived Positve Controls.
 Negative Control dried swabs obtained simultaneously were confirmed to be SARS-CoV-2 negative by PCR using the CDC primers.
 The gamma-irradiated SARS-CoV-2 virus and cross-reactivity organisms were spiked into the dried swabs prior to the heat inactivation step, and carried through the full test protocol.

-All wet testing showed no cross-reactivity with the viral pathogens and common respiratory flora, as shown in Table 14.
+All wet testing showed no cross-reactivity with the viral pathogens and common respiratory flora, as shown in Table 13.

-#### Table 14: Wet Testing Cross-Reactivity Results
+#### Table 13: Wet Testing Cross-Reactivity Results
 | Organism | Description | BEI Number | Detected Replicates |
 | ----- | ----- | :---: | :---: |
 | SARS-CoV | UV-inactivated virus | NR-3882 | 0/3 |